 You can implement the following functions without too much configuration:

 - Legal text templates in which you only need to add your own information, for example your address.
 You'll receive new versions of the texts via the plugin update and you'll need to exchange these yourself.
 Alternatively, you can integrate services like Protected Shops.
 More on that in a moment.

-- At all legally relevant points, necessary additional information such as taxes, delivery times, shipping costs, and the "price per unit" are displayed.
-The order in the checkout process also complies with legal requirements.
+- In all legally relevant places, necessary additional information such as taxes, delivery times, shipping costs, and the "price per unit" are displayed.
+The layout in the checkout also complies with the legal requirements.